vjovanov/actormig/actor-migration.md

 After this point you can run your test suite (assuming that you have one) and everything should work as before.

 ### 4. Removing the `act` Method
-* Warning about the continuation of react
-* Changing loop combinators to standard loops.

-#### Linking and Unlinking
-* Conversion to death watch and DeathPact from Akka

-#### Fault Handling
-In Scala Actors actor local fault handling was done using the method.
+* In scala.actors, behavior is defined by implementing the act method.
+Logically, an actor is a concurrent process which simply executes the body of its act method, and then terminates.

+* In Akka, the behavior of an actor is defined using a global message handler which processes the messages in the actors mailbox one by one.
+The message handler is a partial function which gets applied to each message.

+* Patterns: code-react, loop-react, code-loop-react, code-loop-react-react, same with reactWithin

+reactWithin(500) {
+  case TIMEOUT =>
+  case Msg =>
+}

 ### 5. Changing the Imports and the build to Akka
 At this point your code is ready to operate on Akka actors.
 Now we can switch the actual jar from Scala Actors to Akka actors.
 After this change the compilation will fail due to different package names.
 We will have to change each imported actor from scala to Akka.
 Other than packages all class names completely match.
-To ease he complexity we provide the simple `bash` script (TODO link) that will change simple instances of import statements.
 If there are any special cases, text search and replace needs to be used.
 The table of conversions is presented below:

-1. TODO

-TODO write the script for changing imports if there are no corner cases.

 ### 6.(Optional) Move as many actors as possible to standard Akka implementation
 Now that you have migrated your code base to Akka actors your actors should run one order of magnitude faster.
 Also, you can start exploring available functionality of Akka.
 To explore all the great features of Akka acotors visit their documentation site TODO link.
 Ideally all the changes we have made should be ironed out to function by Akka original design (without `RichActor`).
 Try changing your functionality to work with standard Akka actor.